Reference Management Tools are softwares to help you to:

 : Strong ability in capturing reference from diverse sources including webpages.

-When deciding which tool to use, you can use the table below to help you decide which is the best for you.
-Also, there will be additional advantages in sharing and collaboration if you select a tool used by your peers.
+You can use the table below to help you decide which tool is the best for you.
+Also, there will be greater ease in sharing and collaborating if you select a tool already used by your peers.

 Strong ability to capture information from diverse sources including webpages